Food and drink in Florence

-The most booked accommodations in Florence are apartment rentals and bed & breakfast rentals.
-We search from more than 2,333 accommodations in Florence to help you find the perfect place to stay during your trip.
+The most booked accommodations in Florence are apartment rental and bed and breakfast rental.
+We search from more than 1,907 accommodations in Florence to help you find the perfect place to stay during your trip.

 How much does it cost to stay the night?

-Do you offer pet-friendly apartment rentals in Florence?
+Do you offer pet-friendly apartment rental in Florence?

 Do you offer accommodations for traveling with a group?

 Yes, we definitely have accommodations for groups in Florence.
-On average, the apartment rentals has space for 4 guests.
+On average, the apartment rental has space for 4 guests.